 Employer-Sponsored Visas

-Sponsorship (TSS Visa under subclass 482)
+Sponsorship (Skills In Demand Visa under subclass 482)

-An Australian employer can sponsor you under the TSS Visa to fill a skills shortage in their company.
+An Australian employer can sponsor you under the SID Visa to fill a skills shortage in their company.
 This visa requires strict conditions to be met, such as having the necessary skills, experience in the relevant field, and demonstrating a good level of English proficiency.
 Immigration also sets a minimum salary requirement to ensure that the employee is sufficiently qualified.
 This visa allows you to work for up to 4 years in Australia and is linked to your employer.
 No medical test is necessary for this visa.

 Employer Nomination Scheme (subclass 186)